yuxuanxc/tp/docs/DeveloperGuide.md

   * Cons: The itinerary would not have any specified locations unless the user adds an `ItineraryAttraction`, which might not be intuitive to users.

-Reason for choosing Alternative 2:
+Reason for choosing Alternative 2: If we were to go with Alternative 1, we would have to provide additional ways for users visiting multiple locations to change the order of the locations they are visiting, and possibly provide checks to ensure that the locations of attractions that users want to add into an itinerary matches the locations of the itinerary.
+We believe that this would be a more frustrating experience for users.
+Therefore, we decided on generating locations automatically from the itinerary attractions that the users have added to their itineraries instead.

 **Aspect: How `ItineraryAttraction`s are stored with their visiting days**

 * **Alternative 1:** Have `day visiting` as a field in `ItineraryAttraction`, together with its other fields like `startTime`, `endTime` etc.
-Have `Itinerary` directly store the `ItineraryAttraction`s.
+Then, have `Itinerary` directly store the `ItineraryAttraction`s.
   * Pros: Simple to implement and specify.
-  * Cons: Harder to separate the `ItineraryAttractions` into the different days.
+  * Cons: Harder to separate the `ItineraryAttraction`s into the different days.
 More checks needed to display the correct `ItineraryAttraction`s in the correct days.

-* **Alternative 2 (Current choice):** Store `ItineraryAttraction`s in separate `Day`s in `Itinerary`, without having a `day visiting` field in `ItineraryAttraction`.
+* **Alternative 2 (Current choice):** Store `ItineraryAttraction`s in separate `Day`s in `Itinerary`, without having a `day visiting` field for `ItineraryAttraction`.
   * Pros: `ItineraryAttraction`s are clearly divided into the different days.
 Easier to get the `ItineraryAttraction`s on a specific day.
   * Cons: More methods and classes needed, which complicates things.

-Reason for choosing Alternative 2:
+Reason for choosing Alternative 2: Since we are creating itineraries that have their contained itinerary attractions separated by day, we think that it will be easier to do so if the itinerary attractions are in their respective days.
+If not, any time we need to get itinerary attractions by days, some sorting or checking would be needed.

 ### 4.5 Add Itinerary Feature

 The `add-itinerary` command allows users to add new itineraries into TrackPad.
-Users must specify the compulsory fields `Name`, `startDate` and `endDate`, and may specify the optional fields `Description` and `Budget`.
+To add an `Itinerary`, users must specify the compulsory fields `Name`, `startDate` and `endDate`, and may specify the optional fields `Description` and `Budget`.

 #### 4.5.1 Current Implementation

+The `AddItineraryCommand` class handles the execution of `add-itinerary` operations.
+The `AddItineraryCommandParser` class helps to parse user inputs into new `AddItineraryCommand`s for execution.

+Itineraries with the same `Name`, `startDate` and `endDate` are considered duplicates, and cannot be added if a duplicate already exists in the app.
+If the user tries to add a duplicate itinerary, a `CommandException` will be thrown, and the user will be reminded that the itinerary already exists in the app.
+Additionally, the `startDate` cannot be after the `endDate`.
+If the user attempts to add an itinerary with `startDate` after the `endDate`, a `ParseException` will be thrown to remind the user of the date constraints.

 The following steps illustrate the successful execution of an `add-itinerary` command: